devarogundade/Buidl/README.md

-# Buidl - SocialFi for Intructors and Students
+# Buidl - SocialFi for Instructors and Learners
 ## _A Moralis X Google Cloud Hackathon Project_

 Building a Borderless, Permissionless and Decentralized Social-Fi for Instructors and Students.